rust-lang/rfcs/text/0000-target-tier-policy.md

   apply if the target builds host tools, or if the tests in question provide substantial value via early detection of critical problems.
-- Building the target in CI must not take substantially longer than the current slowest target in CI.
+- Building the target in CI must not take substantially longer than the current slowest target in CI, and should not substantially raise the maintenance burden of the CI infrastructure.
 This requirement is subjective, to be evaluated by the infrastructure team, and will take the community importance of the target into account.
 - New tier 2 targets should, if at all possible, support cross-compiling.
 New tier 2 targets should not require using the target as the host for builds, even if the target supports host tools.